Stefano Manzi: MV Agusta Forward Racing (2019–2020)

-He stayed with Forward Racing for the 2019 season, but was now riding MV Agusta bikes.
+Manzi stayed with Forward Racing for the 2019 season, but was now riding MV Agusta bikes.
 He had a better season than 2018, finishing in the points seven times, four times in the top-10, including a 7th place in Assen, and a 4th place in the season closer round at Valencia.
 Manzi ended the season 19th in the rider's championship, with 39 points.

 In his final year with Forward Racing, the 2020 season saw Manzi grab his first pole position in the category, at the penultimate round in Valencia, marking the first pole position of Forward Racing since 2010, and the first pole position of MV Agusta in 44 years.
-He unfortunately retired from the race, ending his season with eight point scoring finishes, a best result of 9th in Jerez, and 22nd overall in the championship with 21 points.
+He retired from the race, ending his season with eight point scoring finishes, a best result of 9th in Jerez, and 22nd overall in the championship with 21 points.

 Flexbox HP40 (2021)

 Riding for Pons Racing in 2021, alongside Héctor Garzó, Manzi had another average year, with seven point scoring finishes, three top-10 finishes in Doha (8th), Mugello (10th), and Misano (6th), ending his last season of Moto2 with 36 points, 19th in the standings.